kandarpa02/Nami/README.md

 # Nami
-**Official Repository for Nami: an adaptive self regulatory activation function**
+**This is the Official Repository of Nami: an adaptive self regulatory activation function**

 <img src="media/wave.jpeg" alt="Wave" width="90%">